Crypto Leverage Trading Explained

 Crypto leverage ratios are best understood if you think about a position in two pieces, your part, and the borrowed funds that your cryptocurrency exchange provides.

-Your part is the margin capital you add to open the position and the rest is the full leverage ratio of the position.
+Your part is the margin capital you add to open the position and the rest is the full ratio of the position.

-For example, if you open a position with 1:2 leverage you will open a position that is two times bigger than your current account balance.
+For example, if you open a position with a 1:2 ratio you will open a position that is two times bigger than your current account balance.
 In this case, you will pay 50% of the full position.
-Should you increase the leverage ratios to 1:4, which means that you are opening a position four times bigger than your account size, then your own margin ratio will be 25% of the full position size.
+Should you increase the ratios to 1:4, which means that you are opening a position four times bigger than your account size, then your own margin ratio will be 25% of the full position size.

-The calculation of leverage ratios in cryptocurrency goes on like this and to explain things further I’ve included a table below with the most common ratios of both margin and leverage.
-Check the table to see how much of your own capital you need to add for each leverage ratio.
+The calculation of ratios in cryptocurrency goes on like this and to explain things further I’ve included a table below with the most common ratios of both margin and leverage.
+Check the table to see how much of your own capital you need to add for each ratio.

 The total margin capital for each leverage ratio that you have to add to the total position size is written in cursive script.